Robert Lewis Reid: Fleur de Lis

 the-met-art

-As is clearly seen in Fleur de Lis, Robert Lewis Read was known for his beautiful palette, which is one reason I am so fond of this particular painting.
+As seen in Fleur de Lis, Robert Lewis Read was known for his beautiful palette, which is one reason I am so fond of this particular painting.
 Today, his work is in the nation’s best museums, including The Metropolitan Museum of Art, The Brooklyn Museum of Art, the National Gallery of Art, the Smithsonian American Art Museum, and The White House.

 Click for Enlarged View